onnela-lab/beiwedata/README.md

 # Known Data Issues
 - The `textsLog` data often contain duplicates (usually 3 or 4 identical rows).
 This seems to be more common for sent texts but can occur for received texts.
 - It appears that `timestamp`s are often out of order -- this is expected behavior.
 The OS queues up commands and writes when optimally efficient for battery life.
-This will rarely (~ `3 / 1.4 million` in my own data) lead to one line being written after others.
+This will rarely (~ `3 / 1.4 million` in my own data) lead to lines being written out of order.
 - Sometimes, acclerometer data will appear duplicated -- that is, two lines with identical timestamps.
 Usually caused by accelerometer taking two measurements within the same millisecond.
 Relatively rare (~ `1300 / 1.4 million` in my data).
+- Users will sometimes receive a `Bluetooth Share has stopped` error message.
+This is a problem with Android OS 4.3 to 4.4.3 and is a result of too many Bluetooth LE signals being received by the OS at the same time.
+Nothing we can do about this and no fix is known.
+- All devices receive Bluetooth beacons correctly, but it appears that phones running Lollipop (Android OS 5) will not always transmit.
+This will bias the unique devices count (downwards).

 # Functions
 More information about each function can be found in the function's docstring (i.e., `help([function])` or `?[function]`).
 This is just a list of functions to give you an idea of what has already been done.